zehua-wu/ML-learning/README.md

-# Machine Learning Algorithms: Derivations and Code Examples
+# Machine Learning Algorithms: Derivations and Code Implementations

 This repository provides a implemenation of some machine learning algorithms, including their mathematical derivations and practical code implementations.
 The goal is to offer a comprehensive resource for understanding and applying these algorithms.